Education & Outreach Director,

 Phone: (773) 834-2787

-The IGSB Education & Outreach Director is Dr. Barry Aprison who develops and oversees academic programs on campus through the auspices of the Chicago Center for Systems Biology (CCSB), the Conte Center for Computational Genomics of Neuropsychiatric Phenotypes, and the Ph.D program in Genetics, Genomics and Systems Biology (GGSB).
-Dr. Aprison’s major biomedical research areas of interest are developmental genetics, molecular evolution, genomics, and systems biology.
-His education research areas of interest are cognitive science, interactive learning, and scientiﬁc teaching.
+The IGSB Education & Outreach Director is Dr. Barry Aprison who develops and oversees academic training programs through the auspices of the P50 NIH Conte Center for Computational Neuropsychiatric Genomics, the P50 NIH NIDA Center of Excellence, and the Ph.D. program in Genetics, Genomics, & Systems Biology (GGSB).
+Dr. Aprison’s biomedical research areas of interest are developmental genetics, molecular evolution, genomics, systems biology, and neurogenetics behavior.
+His education research areas of interest are cognitive science, interactive learning, and scientific teaching.

 EDUCATION & OUTREACH

 Dr. Aprison designs and produces a portfolio of education and training programs for high school students, teachers, undergraduates, graduate students, post-doctoral fellows, and faculty.
-He has partnerships with scholars at the University of Chicago, Northwestern University, the Field Museum, Chicago-area K-12 schools, the Collegiate Scholars Program, Urban Teacher Education Program, Research in the Biological Sciences, and Post-Baccalaureate Research Education Program.
+He has partnerships with scholars at the University of Chicago, Northwestern University, the Field Museum, the Museum of Science & Industry, Chicago-area K-12 schools, the Collegiate Scholars Program, Urban Teacher Education Program, Research in the Biological Sciences, and Post-Baccalaureate Research Education Program.
 As a Senior Lecturer in the Biological Sciences Collegiate Division of the College, Dr. Aprison produces courses and lectures.
-They include classes for Systems Biology & Disease (MD-Ph.D. students), Systems & Networks in Cancer (grad students), Synthetic Biology & Regulation of Genes (undergrad students), and Topics in Immunology, Cancer, and Systems Biology (MD-Ph.D. students).
-Support for these projects come from the Chicago Center for Systems Biology to Study Transcriptional Robustness and the Conte Center for Computational Systems Genomics of Neuropsychiatric Phenotypes.
-Dr. Aprison works on campus-wide initiatives as a member of the Graduate Minority Committee of the University of Chicago.
+They include classes for Systems Biology & Disease (MD-Ph.D. students), Systems & Networks in Cancer (grad students), Synthetic Biology & Regulation of Genes (undergrad students), and Topics in Immunology, Cancer, and Systems Biology (MD-Ph.D. students), and a system biology Journal Club and grant writing course (M.D.
+Ph.
+D. students..
+Dr. Aprison works on campus-wide initiatives as a member of the Graduate Minority Committee.
 He assists in the development of underrepresented minority (URM) recruitment and training programs.
-Dr. Aprison helps manage the applicant recruitment and course development of the Committee on Genetics, Genomics, & Systems Biologyʼs Ph.D. program in coordination with the Chair.
+Dr. Aprison helps manage the applicant recruitment and course development of the Committee on Genetics, Genomics, & Systems Biology's Ph.D. program in coordination with the Chair.
 Dr. Aprison leads a program he designed to support Molecular Biosciences graduate students to teach science in high schools and science museum exhibitions.
-They receive TA credit for 1-quarterʼs worth of planning, formative development, and teaching.
+They receive TA credit for 1-quarter's worth of planning, formative development, and teaching.

 a) designing, formatively developing, and implementing integrated STEM (iSTEM) K-16 education experiences;